viper3400/nx-movies-db/README.md

 ### movies-ui

-Got it, here's the Markdown table with just the descriptions:

 | Setting | Description |
 | --- | --- |
 | `GRAPHQL_URL` | The URL for the GraphQL API |